Understanding Rectal Prolapse: Causes, Symptoms, and Treatment Options

 A good PCP should take a holistic approach to your health, considering not just your physical well-being but also your mental health and lifestyle habits.
 They may ask questions like, "If you had free time, how would you spend it?" to gauge your stress levels and outlets for relaxation.
 They may also use screening tools, such as the Patient Health Questionnaire, to assess your risk for depression.
 By addressing these factors early on, your doctor can help guide you towards healthy habits before problems arise.

 Your relationship with your PCP should be a partnership, with open communication and shared decision-making.
-At the beginning of each appointment, your doctor should ask about your concerns and priorities, ensuring that both of your agendas are addressed.
+At the beginning of each appointment, your doctor should ask about your concerns and priorities.
 If you have questions or concerns about a recommendation, feel empowered to ask for clarification or alternatives.
 A good doctor will take the time to explain their rationale and tailor their advice to your individual needs.

 Finding the right PCP may take some time and effort, but it's an investment in your long-term health and well-being.
 By considering factors such as family history, communication style, and personalized care, you can establish a strong foundation for a lasting, trusting relationship with your doctor.